To create a potential change order in Procore (and add a schedule of values).

 - Paid in Full: Check this box to indicate you have received payment for this change.

-- Enter a description for the line item.
+- Description: Enter a brief description about the line item.